We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 • Helping the local planning authority to process your application efficiently, minimising delays.

-• Allowing the local planning authority to tailor conditions related to land contamination, reducing unnecessary requirements.
+• Allowing the local planning authority to tailor conditions related to land contamination, reducing unnecessary requirements and the potential for requiring an environmental permit.

-• Lowering the risk of delays from adverse environmental searches during property sales.
+• Lowering the risk of delays from adverse environmental searches during property sales or a remediation notice being served.

 • Ensuring the health of future occupants of the site is protected from contamination risks.

-• Minimising potential future liabilities related to land contamination.
+• Minimising potential future liabilities or legal implications related to land contamination.

 Remediation aims to reduce or eliminate risks associated with contaminated land.
 Common remediation techniques include: